A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

-The preliminary main finding here is that the two models seem to capture endogenous structure equally well irrespective of context while the TERGM more reliably recovers the position of edges in the network \emph{when a process maximally compatible with the TERGM is at work}.
-Thus it is fair to say that both models arrive at the same conclusions regarding the topology of the network, but they differ in their assessment of which vertices are involved in the respective edges.
-As a caveat, we should note that this comparison is only based on a subset of the differences enumerated above.
+As a caveat, we should note that this comparison is only based on a subset of the theoretical differences enumerated above.
 For example, strategic action or the size limitation were not tested for detrimental effects on model performance, so we cannot rule out that endogenous performance differs as well in some applications.
-The next section introduces such a case.
+The next section introduces such a case of diverging endogenous fit in an empirical context.

 Even if an exhaustive answer about predictive performance cannot be given due to the infinite set of possible models one could test, this simulation exercise is simple and plausible enough to provide a first hint that the two models may differ in a range of applications where the data-generating process is not perfectly in line with the specific assumptions of the respective model.
 This underlines the need for comparative goodness-of-fit assessment in empirical applications to justify model selection.